lmfit/lmfit-py/doc/fitting.rst

 uncertainties in the data.
 For these statistics to be meaningful, the person writing the function to be minimized **must** scale them properly.

-After a fit using the :meth:`leastsq` method has completed successfully, standard errors for the fitted variables and correlations between pairs of fitted variables are automatically calculated from the covariance matrix.
+After a fit using the :meth:`leastsq` or :meth:`least_squares` method has completed successfully, standard errors for the fitted variables and correlations between pairs of fitted variables are automatically calculated from the covariance matrix.
+For other methods, the `calc_covar` parameter (default is True) in the :class:`Minimizer` class determines whether or not to use the `numdifftools` package to estimate the covariance matrix.
 The standard error (estimated :math:`1\sigma` error-bar) goes into the :attr:`stderr` attribute of the Parameter.
 The correlations with all other variables will be put into the :attr:`correl` attribute of the Parameter -- a dictionary with keys for all other Parameters and values of the corresponding correlation.

 In some cases, it may not be possible to estimate the errors and correlations.
 For example, if a variable actually has no practical effect